schwannden/probability/chapter3.md

 $$( Crested Goshawk, Spilornis Cheela, Spilornis Cheela, Crested Goshawk )$$

-because we observed a Crested Goshawk, followed by two Spilornis cheela, then Crested Goshawk again.
+because we observed a Crested Goshawk, followed by two Spilornis Cheela, then Crested Goshawk again.

 But we might not be interested in the exact form of the record.
 We might be interested in only how many Crested Goshawk are observed on each day.